LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 # Lesson2 Hello Blinky Red and Green
 This project is using Raspberry PI, Windows 10 IoT Core and onboard red-green LEDs which are going to blink alternately.

+Lesson #1 in this series are:https://github.com/LeivoSepp/Lesson1-HelloBlinky

+Lesson #3 in this series: https://github.com/LeivoSepp/Lesson3-HelloButton

-# Why is it worth to try this program?
+## Why is it worth to try this program?

 1. You will learn, how to use method or we can say also "code block"
 2. You will learn, how to put your LEDs blinking with different style of coding
-	a) Using IF-ELSE statement
+	1. Using IF-ELSE statement
-	b) Using ternary condition (?:)
+	2. Using ternary condition (?:)
-	c) using plain coding
+	3. using plain coding

-# Lets start from the beginning with the code explanation
+## Lets start from the beginning with the code explanation
 First, we will create variables to hold Red and Green LEDs pin numbers
 ```c#
         int LED_PIN_GEEN = 47;